Fracture

 After going home, you should take your child back to the emergency department or contact your medical team urgently if your child:

-• complains of pain that is getting worse even with pain relief and raising the fractured arm or leg
+• complains of pain that is getting worse even with pain relief and raising the broken arm or leg

 • complains of fuzziness, numbness, pins and needles or tingling in the fractured arm or leg or in their toes or fingers